-While AWS CloudWatch is available to Fanatical Support for AWS accounts at all service levels, customers using our Aviator service level can opt to have a Racker respond to unexpected deviations in metrics.
+While AWS CloudWatch is available to Fanatical Support for AWS accounts at all service levels, you can opt to have a Racker respond to unexpected deviations in metrics.
 Watchman is the system responsible for receiving CloudWatch alarms and creating tickets on your Rackspace account.

-CloudWatch Alarms can be triggered to fire when the value of a CloudWatch metric deviates from its expected value.
-For example, if CPU utilization on an EC2 instance exceeds 80% for a period of five minutes or greater, the CloudWatch alarm can be configured to send an alert to a Rackspace-managed SNS (Simple Notification Service) topic (named rackspace-support) that will generate a ticket for further investigation by a Racker.
+We can configure CloudWatch Alarms to fire when the value of a CloudWatch metric deviates from its expected value.
+For example, suppose CPU utilization on an EC2 instance exceeds 80% for a period of five minutes or greater.
+In that case, we can set the CloudWatch alarm to send an alert to a Rackspace-managed Simple Notification Service (SNS) topic, rackspace-support, which generates a ticket for further investigation by a Racker.

-The rackspace-support SNS topic is configured in each region when your AWS account is first setup for Fanatical Support for AWS.
-A subscription to the SNS topic is created for a centralized region-specific SQS (Simple Queue Service) queue that resides in our shared management services account.
-Our shared management services system continually monitors these queues and generates a ticket when a valid CloudWatch alarm is received from an Aviator service level account.
+We configure the rackspace-support SNS topic in each region when we first set up your AWS account for Fanatical Support for AWS.
+We create a subscription to the SNS topic for a centralized, region-specific Simple Queue Service (SQS) queue that resides in our shared management services account.
+Our shared management services system continually monitors these queues and generates a ticket when it receives a valid CloudWatch alarm.

-CloudWatch allows for the creation of custom metrics to allow monitoring the things that are most critical to the uptime of your applications.
-As an Aviator customer, you can create custom CloudWatch metrics and alarms, as well as send notifications to the rackspace-support SNS topic if you desire a Racker response to triggered alarms.
-We do recommend that you work with a Racker when first creating custom CloudWatch metrics and alarms so that we can ensure that everything is configured properly and that the desired Racker response is clearly documented.
+CloudWatch enables you to create custom metrics to monitor the most critical things to the uptime of your applications.
+You can create custom CloudWatch metrics and alarms, as well as send notifications to the rackspace-support SNS topic if you want a Racker response to triggered alarms.
+We recommend that you work with a Racker when first creating custom CloudWatch metrics and alarms so that we can ensure that you configure everything properly and that you document the desired Racker response clearly.

-SmartTickets is an automation system connected to Watchman that helps provide Rackers additional contextual information in response to CloudWatch Alarms.
-SmartTickets leverages AWS Systems Manager and AWS APIs to run diagnostic commands against your AWS infrastructure, and displays this information to the Rackers responding to alarms.
+SmartTickets, an automation system connected to Watchman, helps provide Rackers additional contextual information in response to CloudWatch alarms.
+SmartTickets leverages AWS Systems Manager and AWS APIs to run diagnostic commands against your AWS infrastructure and displays this information to the Rackers responding to alarms.

-SmartTickets activities are recorded in AWS CloudTrail and Rackspace Logbook, and can be identified by examining the API history for the racker-faws-a63460cb user.
+AWS CloudTrail and Rackspace Logbook record SmartTickets activities, and you can identify them by examining the API history for the racker-faws-a63460cb user.